 In the near future, we could get our medication or vaccination with painless needle-free injections, or even smart tattoos on our skin.
 Researcher and entrepreneur David Fernandez Rivas is working on his (realistic) dream in Twente.
 “I call it: applicable research.
 It’s a crossover of fundamental and applied science.”

-When Fernandez Rivas came to Twente he already knew that he is not a traditional fundamental researcher.
+When Fernandez Rivas came to Twente he already knew that he was not a traditional researcher.
 “I’m not only passionate about curiosity-driven knowledge or academic relevant questions.
 I also get my energy from solving problems that have an impact on society.
 The more a scientist can walk with solutions closer to the market, the better it is.
 When a company takes over the idea or concept from academic research, a lot of know-how can be lost.
 Participating in a company or being an entrepreneur myself, I’m able to bridge the gap between idea and implementation.”

 Therefore, co-founding the spin-off BuBclean in 2013 was a logical step for Fernandez Rivas.
-“My cofounder and I had a cool idea and decided: let’s give it a try.
+“My co-founder and I had a cool idea and decided: let’s give it a try.
 If we hadn’t done it ourselves, there would be no product today.”
 BuBclean was founded to develop innovative products and technology for ultrasonic cleaning.
 One of the first products was the Bubble Bag, a small container for improving ultrasonic baths performance.

-Four years later Fernandez Rivas won the StartUpLaunch Competition in Twente with another start-up (InkBeams), based upon needle-free injection technology, that also has been patented.
+Four years later Fernandez Rivas won the StartUpLaunch Competition in Twente with another start-up idea (InkBeams), based upon needle-free injection technology, that also has been patented.
 The InkBeams technology inspired the research project Bubble Gun, for which Fernandez Rivas has received a Starting Grant from the European Research Council.
 “That turned out a big boost for our project.
 It has really opened doors and has also given us more credibility and visibility in the market.”

 The name of the project refers to a device that pushes liquid into the skin using laser-made bubbles.
-An important application of this method are needle-free injections of drugs or vaccines into the skin.
+An important application of this method is needle-free injections of drugs or vaccines into the skin.
 Why needle-free?
 “Because 1 in every 5 persons is afraid of needles”, Fernandez Rivas says.
 “With the result that patients don’t complete their treatment.
 Besides that, we solve another problem by using fewer needles: environmental contamination.
 44 million needles are used each day, worldwide, with a big risk of infection when not used properly.”

 David Fernandez Rivas (1981) came from Cuba to the Netherlands in 2007, to do his PhD in the research group Mesoscale Chemical Systems of the TNW faculty.
-After his post-doc, he became assistant professor (tenure track) and since 2020 he is an associate professor in Twente.
-He is also a research affiliate of Mechanical Engineering Department at the Massachusetts Institute of Technology (MIT) and Visiting professor at the Dermatology Department, Erasmus MC Academic Hospital, Rotterdam.
+After his post-doc, he became an assistant professor (tenure track) and since 2021 he has been an adjunct professor in Twente.
+He is also a research affiliate of the Mechanical Engineering Department at the Massachusetts Institute of Technology (MIT) and Visiting professor at the Dermatology Department, Erasmus MC Academic Hospital, Rotterdam.
 Fernandez Rivas is a member of both the Young Academy of Europe and the Global Young Academy, two international network organizations for outstanding young scientists.
 “It gives me the opportunity to discuss with motivated colleagues all over the world and contribute to solutions to problems affecting society on a global scale.”

-These Press Photos can be used with no copyright restrictions
+These press photos can be used with no copyright restrictions